JustFeministTechLab/Cafe-Queer-Montreal/pages/about.md

 From 2022-2024, Dr. Alex Ketchum and her research team, including  Eléa Regembal, Laine McCrory, Jesssana Akehurst, Talia Pirsch, Lifan Cheng, Alex Strong-Saad, Raymond Johnson Brown,  and Haley Clarke-Cousineau, conducted interviews with 28 Montreal-based lesbians, bisexual women, queer women, non-binary people, and two-spirit folks.
 Many of the interviews focused on how these people created LGBTQ+ spaces in Montreal.
 Most interviews lasted between 60 and 90 minutes.

 Below are short clips from Montreal's Lesbian, Bisexual, Non-binary, and Two Spirit Oral History Project that discuss food and drink spaces and events.
+Half are in English and half are in French.

 Al Dervisevic and Ketchum selected clips and prepared them to be used in the physical exhibition.
 This audio, with transcripts, will be available to listen to on 2 iPads within the physical exhibition.
 For more about the A Taste of Queer Montreal Exhibition and the Cafe Queer Montreal project, visit: [https://www.cafequeermontreal.com](https://www.cafequeermontreal.com)